312arjun/mpp-wrapper/Readme.md

 # mpp-node

 ## Introduction
-`mpp-node` is a Node.js package designed to establish a secure tunnel for safe communication between the client and server.
+`mpp-node` is a Node.js package designed to establish a secure tunnel for safe communication between server to server.
 It includes two main functions:

 - `connect()`: Establishes a tunnel.
 - `disconnect()`: Deletes the tunnel.

-Additionally, the package requires a file named `wg0` to be present wherever `mpp-node` is imported.
+Additionally, the package requires a file named `wg0.conf` to be present wherever `mpp-node` is imported.

 This guide will help you clone the repository, set up a local version using `npm link`, and attach it to other Node.js projects.